 Understanding Dental Abscesses

 A dental abscess is a painful infection at the root of a tooth or between the gum and a tooth.
 This condition arises when bacteria invade the dental pulp, leading to pus accumulation.
 Common symptoms include severe toothache, swelling, and sometimes fever.
-If left untreated, a dental abscess can lead to more severe health issues, making timely intervention crucial.
+If left untreated, a dental abscess can lead to more severe health issues, making timely intervention key.

 Signs and Symptoms of a Dental Abscess